MAN95-dev/The-Bookshelf/TESTING.md

 ## User Stories Testing

 The following section goes through the user stories identified in the [Ux section of README.md](README.md#UX) to check that the site meets those needs.

-**As a visitor to The House of Mouse website I expect/want/need:**
+**As a visitor to The Bookshelf website I expect/want/need:**

-1. **To easily find what I am looking for, I want the layout of the site to make sense so I am not confused or put off using it.**
+1. **To be able to easily find the information I am looking for, the layout needs to make sense so that I am not put off.**
-    - Arrangement of site elements such as navbar, footer, icons, carousels, products lists, search, contact, FAQs and forms conform to expected placement.
-Breadcrumbs are provided on pages where the user has moved deeper into the hierarchical data structure of the website to make it easier for the user to tell where they are and how they can return to previous pages they were on.
+    - Arrangement of site elements such as navbar, footer, icons, and forms conform to expected placement.
-    - The key pages of the site can be accessed from both the navigation bar and the footer, which can be found on all pages of the site (except the checkout pages).

-1. **The information I am presented with to be laid out in a way that is easy for me to navigate and digest, so that I find what I need quickly and efficiently.**
+1. **The site to be laid out in a way that is easy to navigate, so that I can find what I need.**
-    - As the user moves through the site from the surface layers like the home page, to more detailed pages like an individual listing page, the information needed at each stage is displayed at the appropriate level.
-    - At the main shop results page only product images, titles and prices are displayed so that all the information can be scanned quickly by a user to find what they are most interested in.
+    - The navbar offers easy navigation for the user and is clearly labeled.
     - Icons and images are used to help the user digest information quickly.
-    - Common frequently asked question are put into a separate page, so that they can be found easily when needed.

-1. **The ability to search through small amounts of information to find what I need, and then be able to easily click to get more detailed information when I need it.**
-    - Some points for this already covered in previous user story details.
-    - Once the user moves to a listing detail page the user can access more detailed information on that product.
-    - Shop list pages can be sorted by category, price high to low or price low to high.
-    - The search page allows the user to run a text search through all products titles, descriptions and tags to find what they are looking for.

-1. **The site to be easily navigable from any device, desktop, tablet or phone.
-For the content to look good and be useable on all of these devices.**
+1. **The site to be responsive and navigable for various device sizes; desktop, tablet, and phone.
+For the content to look good on all of the devices.**
+    - The user can load the website on mobile, tablet, and desktop devices.
+    - The navbar has a collapsed menu for tablet and mobile viewing, this makes navigation easier for smaller devices.

+1. **To learn more about The Bookshelf.**
     - A lot of attention was paid to mobile-first design throughout the project, from wireframes to completion.
     - All elements have been given a responsive design, so nothing to too squashed, squeezed or hard to read on any screen size a user might be using.
     - The use of the site has been extensively tested on desktop, tablet and phone size screens as well as all screen sizes available to simulate in Chrome Developer Tools.

-1. **To learn more about the shop owner and their process, so that I can be assured I am buying from a small handmade business.**
+1. **To be able to connect to The Bookshelf’s social media accounts.**
     - A short but compelling About page is included in the site.
 With enough information to satisfy a users curiosity without overloading them with more than they need.

-1. **To be able to read reviews of this shop from previous customers, to build trust in my purchase.**
+1. **To be able to click on books for further information about them.**
     - The home page featured 5 testimonials from past customers, displayed in a carousel.
 A button in this section leads the user to the Etsy feedback page where 100s of other reviews for this shop can be read.

-1. **For all information and images to be laid out in a clear and easy to understand way, on whatever size screen I am viewing the website on.**
+1. **A purchase link to be provided for each book, in the event that I would like to buy it.**
     - Attention has been paid to ensuring product images are clean and professional, never squashed or squeezed and that the users operation of the site pages work on all devices.
 Text is never too large or too small, buttons are always large enough to click with a finger easily on touch screen devices.

-1. **Plenty of high quality images of the products for sale, so I have a clear idea of what I am buying and can see the quality of the products up close.**
+1. **To be able to add, edit, and delete books that I would like to share with others.**
     - Each product listing can hold up to 6 images, so the user can see the product, packaging and scale in detail.
 Image files have been optimized to keep the file size low while not sacrificing the professional image quality.

-1. **To be able to easily find out all the information I need to make an informed purchase.
-I expect information about materials, measurements, safety and packaging to be available on every listing page.**
+1. **To be able to write reviews about the books I would like to share.**
     - Information about product materials, measurements, safety and package are available on every listing page under the listing description.

-1. **To be informed if I try to order more items than are available in stock.**
+1. **To be able to log in and out with ease.**
     - Whenever a user adds an item to their cart or adjusts the quantity in their cart the current stock level for that item is checked from its database entry.
 A modal will alert the user if they attempt to add more to their cart than is available in stock, and their cart will be updated to reflect the maximum number available.

-1. **For recorded stock levels to be accurate, so there are no delays in receiving my order.**
+1. **To be notified that I have logged in or out of my account.**
     - Each listing detail quantity selection will only go up to the maximum number in stock.
     - Whenever an item is purchased, the stock level for it in the database is updated.
     - The shop owner can access and update stock levels from the admin panel.

-1. **A text search function so that I can quickly narrow down my search when looking for something specific.**
+1. **To be notified about changes that are made, inlcluding adding, editing, and deleting books.**
     - A text search is available on the search page.
 It searches through the products titles, description and tags to find and rank the results for the user.

-1. **A clear terms and conditions and privacy policy.**
-    - Terms and conditions, and privacy policy pages are included in the site and linked to in the footer of each page.

-1. **There to be a frequently asked questions page for any further questions I might have about my order.**
-    - A FAQs page is provided and linked to in the navigation and footer.

-1. **To be able to see a summary of my order on every page of the checkout process.**
-    - The order summary is indeed on every page of the checkout process, provided on the right side of the screen on large screens, and in a dropdown button on mobile.

-1. **That once I am logged in I can access my account details and update them if I need to.**
-    - The Account page gives the logged in user the ability to update their username, email address, first and last names.
-    - At the moment the user cannot change their password - see [Features for Future Releases](README.md#features-for-future-releases) for more details.

-1. **To be able to find information on my past orders and how to cancel an order.**
-    - The Account page provides a list of all the users previous purchases, with full details of their order, date it was placed, products, quantities and total amount paid.
-    - A link is provided in each order summary for the user to contact the seller to cancel their order.
-    - Order summary's also include information on if the relevant order has been shipped yet.

-1. **To be able to connect to the businesses social media channels and/or newsletter, to keep up to date with new listings on the site.**
-    - The footer contains a link to the Mailchimp newsletter signup form for this shop.
-    - The active social media channel for this shop is on Facebook, so an icon and link to that is provided in the footer.
-When/if this shop becomes active on social media again their other social media platforms can easily be added in the same place.

-1. **To be able to easily get in contact with the shop owner via a contact form.**
-    - The contact page is easily located from the navigation bar and footer.
-    - The contact page is linked to in various relevant places throughout the site to encourage users to get in contact if they need to.
-    - The contact form provides an easy on site way for the user to send an email to the shop owner.
-    - The email sent to the shop owner includes all the needed info to reply directly to the sender.

-1. **Feedback from the website I am using when I interact with it, I expect pop ups and modals to inform me when my forms have been completed and sent correctly.
-Or to let me know when an error has ocurred and what to do next.**
-    - HTTP responses provide feedback to the user if there is a problem with their input values in forms.
-    - Beautiful animated popups appear to inform the user when their forms are completed, contact message is sent or when items are added to their cart.
-    - Error messages are also returned to the user when there is a problem with the site's functionality.

 ## Manual Testing
 Below is a detailed account of all the manual testing that has been done to confirm all areas of the site work as expected.